Updated January 10, 2023

 Required Knowledge: Linear algebra.

-Recommended Preparation for Those Without Required Knowledge: Study the Appendix (Mathematical background, Numerical linear algebra) of the textbook before the quarter starts.
+Recommended Preparation for Those Without Required Knowledge: Recommended Preparation for Those Without Required Knowledge: Study the Appendix (Mathematicalbackground, Numerical linear algebra) of the textbook before the quarter starts.

-Link to Past Course: https://cseweb.ucsd.edu/classes/wi20/cse203B-a/
+Link to Past Course: http://cseweb.ucsd.edu/classes/fa19/cse206A-a/

-Link to Past Course: https://cseweb.ucsd.edu/classes/fa20/cse208-a/
+Link to Past Course: https://cseweb.ucsd.edu//~

-Description: Software engineering is about creating and maintaining large software projects over time.
+Course Description: Software engineering is about creating and maintaining large software projects over time.
 Effective software engineering requires a combination of social and technical skills.
 In this course, students will learn how to be successful software engineers who work together to create high-quality software products.
-In the context of a team software project, we will study software processes, requirements analysis, risk management, architectural design, and testing methods.
+In the context of an open-ended team software project, we will study software processes, requirements analysis, risk management, architectural design, and testing methods.

 Required Knowledge: An undergraduate degree in computer science (or equivalent) is a prerequisite, but an undergraduate software engineering class is not.

-Description: The purpose of this course is to learn about a wide variety of operating system design and implementation principles and techniques, examining their usage in the context of both important historical systems as well as modern systems.
-In addition, students learn how to read research papers in a critical manner, how to articulate an understanding of and insights into advanced material described in research papers, and how to synthesize research themes and topics across multiple systems.
+Course Description: The purpose of this course is to learn about a wide variety of operating system design and implementation principles and techniques, examining their usage in the context of both important historical systems as well as modern systems.
+In addition, students learn how to read research papers in a critical manner, how to articulate an understanding of and insights into material described in research papers, and how to synthesize research themes and topics across multiple systems.
 The topics covered include operating system structures, synchronization, virtual memory, distribution, interaction of architecture and systems, scheduling, communication, file systems, multicore scalability, and virtual machine monitors.

 Required Knowledge: Undergraduate operating systems.